ritambanik/student_depression/README.md

-# mlops_used_cars
+# Student Depresssion

-I will create a model to predict the price of a used car and a deployment pipeline with CI/CD.
+This is based on a dataset from Kaggle.
+It's about analyzing student depression and predict the depression possibilyt (Yes/No) for unseen data.